 For the state of Georgia, you have many options to pay for education and training!
 For the benefits described below, they cover the 50 public institutions of higher education in the state.
 These are the 28 universities in the University System of Georgia and the 22 colleges in the Technical College System of Georgia (2-year institutions, or the state’s community colleges).

 All military members (and their dependents) utilizing their GI-Bill benefits will be charged in-state rates for up to three years after separation.
-Georgia also waives all fees for military using tuition assistance or if you’re paying your own way (and not wanting to incur the service commitment using TA).
+Georgia also waives all fees for military using tuition assistance.

 As a Georgia resident of if you’re stationed in Georgia, you and your children may be eligible for the HOPE scholarship/grant or the Zell Miller scholarship/grant.
 Depending on what and where you want to study, this is a considerable benefit if you qualify.
 The specifics are found at the GAFutures page.